-Khoo Ying Hooi is Senior Lecturer at the Department of International and Strategic Studies, University of Malaya.
-She completed her PhD in Politics and Government examining social movements and democratization with a focus on the Coalition for Clean and Fair Elections (Bersih) movement.
-Her research interests include non-state actors, transnational activism, protest research, human rights and democratization with a regional focus on Southeast Asia, especially Malaysia and Timor Leste.
-Thematically, she explores processes and patterns of political participation and mobilization, digital activism and the interaction between social movements and state.
+Khoo Ying Hooi is the Head and Senior Lecturer at the Department of International and Strategic Studies, University of Malaya.
+She completed her PhD in Politics and Government examining social movements and democratization with a focus on Malaysia’s electoral reform movement.
+Her research interests include NGOs, social movements, national human rights institutions, human rights and democratization with a regional focus on Southeast Asia/ ASEAN, especially Malaysia and Timor-Leste.

-Formerly a columnist in The Malaysian Insider (now known as The Malaysian Insight), Ying Hooi is also a former board member of the Amnesty International Malaysia.
+Formerly a columnist in The Malaysian Insider (now known as The Malaysian Insight), Ying Hooi is also a former board member of the Amnesty International Malaysia (AIM).
 Prior to her academic career, Ying Hooi worked at several corporate sectors and the Human Rights Commission of Malaysia (SUHAKAM) as the Head of International Issues and Cooperation.
-She was involved in the inclusion of an ASEAN human rights body (now ASEAN Intergovernmental Commission on Human Rights) in the ASEAN Charter, the Universal Periodic Review (UPR) on Malaysia in Geneva and the amendments to the SUHAKAM Amendment Bill 2009.
+She was involved in the inclusion of an ASEAN human rights body (now ASEAN Intergovernmental Commission on Human Rights or AICHR) in the ASEAN Charter, the Universal Periodic Review (UPR) on Malaysia in Geneva and the amendments to the SUHAKAM Amendment Bill 2009.
 She welcomes applications from students on subjects falling within the broad scope of her research interests particularly on Southeast Asia, ASEAN, Malaysia and Timor-Leste.